 These additional repercussions make it even more important to consult with a DUI attorney.
 The initial short-term penalties of a DUI in Florida first offense are tough enough, but the long-term consequences can severely impact your life for years to come.

-Taking Action in Handling Your First DUI in Florida
+Taking Action in Handling Your First-Time DUI Conviction in Florida

 It can be frightening and confusing when you are first arrested but know there are dedicated attorneys that work hard to help you through it.